mohammad-quanit/Mohammad-Quanit/README.md

 ![banner](./header.png)

-I am [Mohammad Quanit](https://www.nameslook.com/qanit/) (pronounced as "Ka-nit") and Welcome to my GitHub page.
-As a seasoned Senior Software Engineer with over 6 years of industry experience, I have passionately delved into the realm of software engineering, where my primary focus has been on mastering the intricacies of JavaScript, Go & Cloud Technologies.
+I am [Mohammad Quanit](https://www.nameslook.com/qanit/) (pronounced as "Ka-nit") and Welcome to my GitHub.
+With over six years of experience, I have acquired a wealth of knowledge and expertise in the field of software engineering.
+My areas of specialization include JavaScript, Go, and Cloud Technologies, and I have dedicated my professional career to mastering these areas.
+I am deeply passionate about software engineering and am committed to delivering exceptional results in all my endeavors.

-In addition to my coding endeavors, I also wield my quill to craft technical articles for various esteemed publications.
-Beyond the written word, I have graced numerous local and international conferences as a tech speaker, sharing insights and sparking discussions on the latest industry trends.
+Apart from coding, I also write technical articles for renowned publications.
+Additionally, I have participated as a tech speaker in various national and international conferences, where I share insights and spark discussions on the latest trends in the industry.

-Beyond the codebase, my passions encompass Engineering Management, the art of crafting tailored customer solutions, and the dynamic spheres of Leadership and Mentoring.
+Beyond software development, I am passionate about Engineering Management, crafting tailored solutions for customers, and the dynamic areas of leadership and mentoring.

 <br />

-🔭 At present I am actively working with techs like Nodejs, Golang, AWS, and Azure.  <br />
+🔭 At present I am actively working with techs like Nodejs, Golang, AWS, and Serverless.  <br />
 🌱 I’m currently learning Golang Advanced, Rust, Containers, Distributed Systems, Cloud Architecting Design, and High and Low-level System Design. <br />
 ✍🏻 When not immersed in code, I craft content for the tech community over at `https://dev.to/mquanit`. <br />
 📫 Don't hesitate to reach out to me at `muhammadquanit@gmail.com`.
 Your thoughts, questions, and ideas are always warmly welcomed.